Bakers dusting round loaves with flour on a production table

 Stable route structures under fluctuating demand

-What our software helps industrial bakeries do
+What our software delivers for industrial bakeries

-Tour planning for branch networks
+Route planning for store networks

-Master route planning for stable store structures
+Master-route planning for stable store structures

 Optimization of multi-trip operations and reloads

-Structured steering of own fleet and third-party carriers
+Intelligent steering of own fleet and third-party carriers

-Typical conditions we can model directly
+Typical boundary conditions we model directly

-Multiple delivery waves and recurring tour patterns
+Several delivery waves and recurring route patterns

-Reloading after returning to site
+Reloading after return to site

 Dependencies on production and picking